swiftype/swiftype-wordpress/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 The Swiftype Search plugin replaces the standard WordPress search with a better search engine that is fully customizable via the Swiftype dashboard.
-The Swiftype dashboard lets you customize the results for any search keyword via a drag-and-drop interface.

 == Description ==